DreymaR/BigBagKbdTrixPKL/README.md

     - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 * In Extend sections: Don't use empty mappings; comment these out.
 See my examples for advanced mappings like hotstrings!
 * PKL_eD uses both .ini and source files that may be UTF-8 Unicode encoded.
-* Don't use end-of-line comments in the original PKL's .ini files, except layout.ini.
-PKL_eD allows them in all .ini files.
+* PKL_eD allows end-of-line comments (whitespace, semicolon) in .ini files, but the original PKL only handles them in layouts.

 DONE: